 Do you resort to saddle stitch each time you start sewing leather?
 Well, there is more than one way to stitch leather effectively.
 So, why not try other methods of stitching leather for your next project?

 Though there are a number of ways to stitch leather, the most popular ones are the saddle-like stitch, Z stitch, box stitch, and butt stitch.
 Each of these methods will hold a thick material like leather sturdily when done right.

 If you want to sew leather in an easy yet efficient manner, you have come to the right place.
 Read on to know about the four different ways to stitch leather.

-What Are The Different Stitches To Put On Leather?
+What Are The Different Types Of Stitches On Leather?

 You can stitch leather in a number of ways.
 The types of stitches can be broadly classified into two categories: single and double stitching.
 The saddle-like and Z stitch are single stitches, while the butt and box stitch are double stitches.

 If you are not comfortable using a saddle stitch, you can turn to the single stitch to speed up your work.
 It is one of the simplest ways of stitching leather that looks almost the same as saddle stitch, but it only needs a needle.
 Here is how you can start this stitch:

 Step 1.
 Take the nylon thread and place that through the needle to create some kind of knot.
 So, it will help you tightly pull that thread and avoid getting the thread to pull through.
 Place a side of the thread through the needle’s eyes to make this happen.

 Step 2.
 Next, take the end of the other side and place that onto your needle.
 Then, wrap the thread four times around the needle.